-The thug gasped, “OK, OK, just keep him away!
+The thug gasped, “Okay, okay, just keep him away!
 We grabbed Captain Compass and stowed him in the storage area.
 We figured no one would look for him on his own ship.
 Eric is in debt.
 He owed some of us dough and promised us safety for a meeting.”

 “I’ll go free the poor guy,” said Jimmy, hurrying away.
 “Superman must be in space or something, or he’d be here already.
 He always comes through otherwise.”